Zhongbf/typora/英文/Peppa Pig 第一季.md

 # 23、The New Car

-Today, Peppa and her family are going for a drive in their red car.
+Today, Peppa and her family are going for a drive in their red car.（出去某事：go for a sth）

-Shall we have the ==roof== down?
+Shall we have the ==roof== down? （shall：要不要做某事）

 Yes, please!
-Peppa and George love their car.
+Peppa and George love their car.（）

 Is everybody ready?
 Ready!
 Then let’s go!
 I love our car!
 And our car loves us, too.
 Don’t you?